 “Ah, yes…I checked him like thrice…I accepted him…and you four…”He repeated and let all five – Altera, Ragna, Eric, the man and his companion – pass without any further questions.

-Though it annoyed her that the agent believed she was a man.
-Hopefully, this was either because of her hood or the doing of that armored man and not because of her chest.
-Whatever it was he did.
+Whatever it was he did, he had allowed them to escape the IBV’s hold.
 As much as she wanted to know, it would be too risky to inquire about him with all the agents around.

 Why had Altera chosen this ferry?
 Was it pragmatism and she simply took the cruiser that would leave port next?
 Or did she want for once to live in luxury?
 It was atypical of her.
 But then again, what did she know about Altera?
 Her bias had blinded and prevented her from seeing Altera’s true personality?